 There’s a lot to consider when choosing a trip insurance policy.
-Whether you’re looking for cruise insurance, international medical coverage, or simple trip insurance, we hope this list of best travel insurance companies has given you something to think about and will save you some time when it comes to researching your options.
+Whether you’re looking for cruise insurance, international medical coverage, or simple trip insurance, we hope this list of best travel insurance companies has been helpful.

 Remember, don’t cheap out on travel insurance.
 The best travel insurance companies protect both your travel investment and your health.